gib/gibify/README.md

 # gibify

 Gilbert Ronald Reimschüssel.
 That's my name.
 It's big.
 It's German.
 Elbow to elbow on my high school hockey jersey.
-I go by Gib. `gib.com` was taken (unless you're looking to unload it Gulf International Bank?) and gibify.com was not.
-I did consider `bigbackwards.com`, and used to have `shortforgilbert.com`&mdash;domain name availability checking certainly rustles more than its share of jimmies.
+I go by Gib.

 [How Many of Me.com](http://howmanyofme.com/search/) suggests out of 321,863,829 in the last US census, there are fewer than 1,609 people in the US with the first name Gib and 143,229 with the first name Gilbert.
-I assure the reader that I am 100% Verified Gib&trade;
+I assure the reader that I am a 100% Verified Gib&trade;

+`gib.com` was taken, so I'm sticking with github pages where I have actually had `gib` as a username for too many years to count.
+That's something.
+And if you're looking to unload `gib.com`, Gulf International Bank, you know where to find me!

 ![](https://github.com/gib/gibify/blob/master/s4g-screenshot.png)

-This site&hellip;page, is built with [Harp](http://harpjs.com/).
-The Make file's `release` command handles the compilation and git work to put the compiled contents to the `gh-pages` branch.

-This site used to be available at `shortforgilbert.com`.
-Long story short, I missed the renewal and didn't want to pay 1&1's fee on principle.
-I was never able to re-register it on the open market and some joker got it and put a web store that Calvin Klein Trademark Trust shut down.
-The lulz of the interwebs.
+I built this update with [11ty](https://www.11ty.dev/) and would definitely recommend it.